neelunerella/NeelusPortfolio/README.md

 In terminal, type in:
 1. "npm install"
 2. "npm run dev"
-3. Copy the local host website into browser
+Copy the local host website into browser.

 ## Published Website using Netlify